n1zzo/tersicore/README.md

 Database operations must be grouped in transactions.
 If any operation fails the whole transaction will be aborted and the database will remain unchanged.
-The session is the context of the transaction and must be asked for to the Database object.
+The session is the context of the transaction and must be obtained from the Database object.

     with db.get_session() as session:
         # database operations here

-If you need to add a new Track or a Resource to the database you need to create a new Track/Resource object that can be found in the `database.py`.
-The session will try to add the object to the database and from now the object and its entry in the database will be kept in sync as long as the session is open.
-The new Track or Resouce will get a new uuid only once it gets its way to the Database.
+If you need to add a new Track or a Resource to the database you have to create a new instance of the Track/Resource object, they can be found in `database.py`.
+The session's add method will try to add the object to the database.
+From now on the object and its entry in the database will be kept in sync as long as the session will remain open.
+The new Track or Resource will get a new uuid only once it gets its way to the Database.

     from database import Track, Resource